-At present, there are no plans for transit routes that would extend into Village G and other areas of the West Villages south of US 41.
-As development takes place and as conditions warrant, the developer will be required to work with Sarasota County Area Transit or other agencies to identify future transit stops and in corporate these locations into the design of the Village and Town Centers.
+While Route 9 currently serves the area that is part of Village E, at present, there are no plans for additional transit routes that would extend to areas of the West Villages south to US 41.
+As development takes place and as conditions warrant, the developer will be required to work with Sarasota County Area Transit and other agencies to identify future transit stops and incorporate these locations into the design of the Village and Town Centers.